RusticVoid/LuaComputer/README.md

 # Programs

 program 1: this program prints infinate numbers<br>
+REMOVE ALL SPACES AND COMMENTS(Working on a fix)
 ```
 0000 print - prints the sum from adding
 0001 0     - where the sum is put